RPGroup-PBoC/RegSeq/README.md

 `conda deactivate`

+The commands `conda activate` and `conda deactivate` only work for conda versions 4.6 and higher.
+If you run an older conda version, then you need to use `source activate` and `source deactivate` for Linux and macOS, and `activate` and `deactivate` for windows.
 If any commands are run from the command line, it needs to be done inside the created environment.
 To confirm that the environment is functional, run the following line after activating the new environment:

 `mpathic learn_model --help`